knative/docs/serving/using-cert-manager-on-gcp.md

 These instructions assuming you have already setup a Knative cluster and installed cert-manager into your cluster.
-For more information, see [using an SSL certificate](using-an-ssl-cert.md).
-Another assumption is that you already setup your managed zone with Cloud DNS, as part of configuring the domain to map to your IP address.
+For more information, see [using an SSL certificate](using-an-ssl-cert.md#install-cert-manager).
+Another assumption is that you already set up your managed zone with Cloud DNS as part of configuring the domain to map to your IP address.

 To automate the generation of a certificate with cert-manager and LetsEncrypt,